The Importance of Credo in Multiagent Learning: Empirical Evaluation

 Agents achieve high cooperation when they have full system-focus (left corners) and learn defection as agents become self-focused (right corners).
 Despite the incentive to defect in eight of nine environments, fully team-focused agents learn cooperation in five environments, similar to the behavior in Figure~\ref{fig:teams_cooperate}.
 This cooperation is robust if full team-focus can not be achieved, such as when self-focus $\selfw = 0.2$ and $c=1$.
 In these settings, the rate of cooperation is higher when agents have high team-focus compared to high system-focus, though decreases as when $c=3$.
 Unlike previous implementations of teams which assume agents have full common interest~\cite{Jaderberg2019HumanlevelPI,Baker2020EmergentTU,chung2021map}, our results show teammates are not required to be fully aligned to achieve good results.

-This shows that teams of highly team-focused agents have the ability to support global cooperation despite their incentives to defect that is robust to some level of self-focus, relaxing the assumption that teammates are bound together with full common interest.
+This shows that teams of highly team-focused agents have the ability to support global cooperation despite incentives to defect or some self-focus, relaxing the assumption that teammates are bound together with full common interest.
 Contrary to Gretzky's belief in Section~\ref{sec:intro}, our results indicate teams still achieve good results despite some self-focus.
 To understand this significance, consider situations where pure-common interest among teammates may not be guaranteed or all agents are unable to be controlled.
 Shown next, results in the Cleanup domain actually improve beyond full system-focus with certain credo parameters.